AnasHany219/Faculty/3rd-Year/second-Term/Machine learning/Section/Section 4 - Data preprocessing.md

 	pca.fit_transform(x)
 ```
 4. **Explained Variance Ratio**: Calculate the explained variance ratio and the cumulative explained variance.
+	1. `pca.explained_variance_ratio_` : selecting the number of principal components to retain based on the desired amount of variance
+	2. `np.cumsum(exvar)` : computes the cumulative sum of the explained variance ratios obtained from `pca.explained_variance_ratio_`.
 ```python
 	# Explained variance ratio
 	exvar = pca.explained_variance_ratio_